 The tunnel network enabled the transfer of electricity from the power stations around the dams of Loch Lyon, Loch Earn and Loch Tay.

-At one point, there were more than 12,000 people were employed in hydro development in the north of Scotland.
+At one point, there were more than 12,000 people employed in hydro development in the north of Scotland.
 Many labourers came from Ireland, but the crews also included prisoners of war and displaced people from Germany, Italy, Poland and Czechoslovakia as well as native Scots.

 The development was key to the rollout of electricity across Scotland in the 1950s and 60s.

 The Tunnel Tigers were responsible for one of the most remarkable contributions to the scheme.
-In 1955, they worked seven long, exhausting days each received a £20 bonus for their tireless work (the equivalent of about £2,000 today).
+In 1955, they worked seven long, exhausting days each receiving a £20 bonus for their tireless work (the equivalent of about £2,000 today).